For each array

 All UCS hardware

-Manager CLI or API may also be used.
+Manager CLI or API.

 Interconnects' Ethernet Mode must be set to End Host.